Emergent-Behaviors-in-Biology/community-simulator/README.md

 Communities can also be run in chemostat mode, where nutrients are continually supplied and populations continuously diluted.

+## Dependencies
+Numpy, Pandas, Matplotlib, SciPy (all included in the standard Anaconda distribution).
+The `SteadyState` method for finding equilibrium points additional requires CVXPY (www.cvxpy.org).

 ## Installation
 ### Mac
 To install on a Mac, browse to the community-simulator directory in Terminal, and type